 Parents or eligible students may ask the school to amend a record that they believe in inaccurate.
 They should write the school principal, clearly identify the part of the record they want changed, and specify why it is inaccurate.
 If the school decides not to amend the record as requested by the parent or eligible student, the school will notify the parent or eligible student of the decision and advise them of their right student, the school will notify the parent or eligible student of the decision and advise them of their right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing.
+Additional information regarding the student when notified of the right to a hearing regarding the request for amendment.